Charles W. Terrell, CIH, CHMM, REP

 Title: Technical Director / Sr. Environmental Consultant / Radiation Safety Officer

 Expertise: Hazardous Material Identification & Assessment Hazardous Material Remediation Design & Management

 Professional: Registrations Registered Environmental Manager (REM) - National Registry of Env.
 Professionals Registered Environmental Property Assessor (REPA) - Natl.
 Registry Env.
 Professionals Certified Env. & Safety Compliance Officer (CESCO) – Natl.
 Registry Env.
 Professionals

-Experience: Safety Environmental Labs & Consulting, Inc. (SELC) Mr. Ray is the Technical Director at SELC and is responsible for final quality review ofreports related to Environmental Site Assessments (ESAs) and hazardous material identification reports associated with construction and demolition projects.
-Commonplace hazardous/regulated materials addressed by these projects include asbestos, lead and lead paint, PCBs, mercury, ozone, depleting substances, radioactive materials, fuels and petroleum products, mold, bacteria, and various airborne contaminants.
-Mr. Ray also schedules, coordinates, and supervises all consulting, inspection, and field testing services associated with several key industrial and government contracts, as well as conducts safety audits for those contracts.
-Additional technical support and quality assurance is provided by two full time Certificated Industrial Hygienist.
+Experience: Safety Environmental Labs & Consulting, Inc. (SELC) Mr. Ray is the Technical Director at SELC and is responsible for final quality review of reports related to Environmental Site Assessments (ESAs) and hazardous material identification reports associated with construction and demolition projects.
+Common hazardous/regulated materials addressed by these projects include asbestos, lead and lead paint, PCBs, mercury, ozone, depleting substances, radioactive materials, fuels and petroleum products, mold, bacteria, and various airborne contaminants.
+Additional technical support and quality assurance is provided by three full time Certificated Industrial Hygienist.